retrocomputacion/retrobbs/readme.md

 | `entryZpath` | Path to the slideshow files

 ### Function FILES:
-Display the list of program files in a directory, the user-selected file will be transferred to memory.
+Display the list of program files in a directory, the user-selected file will be transferred to memory/viewed/saved to disk, depending on the file type and the user choice.

 Configuration file parameter keys: